moshee/httplistd/README.md

 Once I figure out how to fork into the background, run httplistd with screen (`screen -S listd ./httplistd [OPTIONS]`) or jobs (`./httplistd [OPTIONS] &>/dev/null &`).

-For now it's a standalone executable.
-I may make it a package eventually.
+For now, it's a standalone executable.
+In the near future I will probably make a package version for my upcoming plugin-oriented web server, `gas`.

 Suggestions, comments
 ---